qosf/awesome-quantum-software/README.md

 **Julia**
 - [Qlab.jl](https://github.com/BBN-Q/Qlab.jl) - Generic lab tools in Julia.

+## Quantum tools

+**Python**
+- [IBM Q bot](https://github.com/RQC-QApp/QuantumComputingBot) - Bot for Slack and Telegram to monitor the load of IBM Q quantum computers.

 ## Abandoned projects
 *2+ years of inactivity.
 Feel free to reanimate, document and contribute to some of this work!*